 Let’s say the value of the underlying position increases to $25,000.
 The investor now has equity of $15,000 in the account ($10,000 original deposit + $5,000 increase in value), or 60 percent equity.
 But the margin balance still remains at $10,000 (plus any accumulated interest).

-This $2,000 now represents just 16.6 percent equity of the $12,000 in value of the securities, which will trigger a margin call.
+This $2,000 now represents just 16.6 percent equity of the $12,000 total account value, triggering a margin call.
 When equity falls below the maintenance margin, usually 25 percent, the brokerage house executes a margin call “calling” for more equity in the account.
 The investor must deposit cash or sell some positions to restore the minimum equity.

 Risks of a margin account